 This is very similar to our modern-day microphone but was not called the microphone just yet.

 The Carbon Microphone And ‘Microphone' As A Modern Term

-Hughes’ carbon microphone, as the name suggests, used loosely packed carbon granules.
-The diaphragm, much like modern mic diaphragms and like the membrane of the liquid transmitter, vibrated in accordance to the varying sound pressure waves around it.
+Hughes' carbon microphone, as the name suggests, used loosely packed carbon granules.
+The diaphragm, much like modern mic diaphragms and like the membrane of the liquid transmitter, vibrated following the varying sound pressure waves around it.
 This caused varying pressure on the carbon granules, resulting in a proportionate variance in the resistance of the carbon.
 This proportionality allowed for a reproduction of the sound waves as an electrical signal.
 The accuracy of the carbon microphone was excellent when compared with that of the liquid transmitter.